-Planning and development are underway on a project to widen approximately 16.9 miles of I-26 from U.S. 64, in Hendersonville, to Brevard Road, in Asheville.
-The project will help provide for high-speed, safe and efficient travel.
+Construction is underway on a project to widen approximately 16.9 miles of I-26 from U.S. 64 in Hendersonville to Brevard Road in Asheville.
+The project will help provide for safe and efficient travel in the area.

-Widening I-26 in the project area will improve overall roadway capacity to better handle existing and future traffic volumes.
+Widening I-26 in the project area will improve overall roadway capacity to handle existing and future traffic volume.

-The project will also improve pavement structure and deteriorating existing road surface conditions.
-The existing roadway surface on I-26 in the project area has undergone major rehabilitation twice, most recently in 2011.
+The project will also improve permanent structures including bridges and drainage as well as pavement structure and deteriorating existing road surfaces.
+The existing roadway surface in the project area has undergone major rehabilitation twice, most recently in 2011.